Son of a Critch

 Son of a Critch is a Canadian sitcom television series, created by Mark Critch and Tim McAuliffe, that premiered on January 4, 2022 on CBC.
-Based on the memoir of the same name by Critch, the semi-autobiographical series follows an adolescent Mark as he grows up in the 1980s in St. John's, Newfoundland and Labrador.
+Based on the memoir of the same name by Critch, the semi-autobiographical series follows an adolescent Mark as he grows up in the 1980s in St. John's, Newfoundland.
+The series has been renewed for a fifth and final season, which premiered on September 8, 2026.

 Premise

 The series is a coming of age story based on the childhood and adolescence of Canadian comedian Mark Critch.
 At the start of the series, 11-year-old Mark is growing up in 1980s Newfoundland, where he navigates starting junior high school (at St. Brigit's), making friends, and connecting with the small group of people in his limited world.

 By season four: "From Mark's relentless pursuit of his creative dreams to his burgeoning romance with Fox, we'll watch as he devotedly navigates a quickly growing world.
 It’s a world filled with new promise, potential and love.
 And he won't be alone.
 Every member of his household will also be chasing something greater."